TheChed/PSXMSFS/README.md

   Building from source:
-  All sources are on the githug link: https://github.com/TheChed/PSXMSFS
+  All sources are on the github link: https://github.com/TheChed/PSXMSFS

   The executable has been compiled under Linux under a Mingw environnent so to be able to create Windows compatible executables: https://en.wikipedia.org/wiki/MinGW